Destination weddings are dreamyyy.

 Guilt.

-Planning a wedding can be a whirlwind, and when you’ve got loved ones saying they can’t come because it’s too expensive
+...now you’ve got loved ones saying they can’t come because it’s too expensive

-..it’s easy to feel guilty.
+So i understand how easy is to feel guilty.

 .